ASS-MUIT/FKBroker/fkbroker-service/readme.md

 ## 📖 Overview

-FKBroker Service is an intermediary service (broker) that facilitates indirect communication between FHIR (Fast Healthcare Interoperability Resources) servers implementing the R5 subscription framework and KIE (Knowledge Is Everything) servers for business process execution.
+FKBroker Service is an intermediary service (broker) that facilitates communication between FHIR (Fast Healthcare Interoperability Resources) servers implementing the R5 subscription framework and Apache Kafka for event-driven architecture and real-time data streaming.

-This service acts as a bridge between FHIR's event-driven paradigm and the jBPM process engine, enabling changes in healthcare resources to automatically inform business processes defined in jBPM.
+This service acts as a bridge between FHIR's event-driven paradigm and Kafka's publish-subscribe messaging system, enabling changes in healthcare resources to be automatically published to Kafka topics for consumption by multiple downstream applications and services.

 ### 🎯 What Does FKBroker Do?

 1. **📝 Manages FHIR Subscriptions**: Creates and maintains subscriptions to events on FHIR servers
 2. **📬 Receives Notifications**: Listens for notifications of changes in FHIR resources
-3. **🔄 Translates Events**: Converts FHIR notifications into signals understandable by jBPM
+3. **🔄 Publishes to Kafka**: Converts FHIR notifications into messages published to Kafka topics
-4. **⚡ Triggers Processes**: Sends signals to KIE servers to initiate or continue business processes
+4. **⚡ Event Distribution**: Enables multiple consumers to process healthcare events in real-time
 5. **💓 Monitors**: Verifies subscription status through heartbeat checks

 ## 🏗️ Architecture